HCM City – Da Nang via Phong Nha – 13 Days

 From the first right hand turn you get the feeling Saigon is well behind you and it’s game on.

-Though at this point still a view to D7 its a very different environment for the first timer out of the city.
-I remember it some 12 years ago fondly for that.
+Though at this point still a view to D7 over the river its a very different environment for the first timer out of the city.
+I remember it some 13 years ago fondly for that.

-The first stretch of the river road is unsealed but generally pretty solid with plenty of pot holes but you’re out of the rat race and into the fun.
+The first stretch of the river road was unsealed but generally pretty solid with plenty of pot holes but we were out of the rat race and into the fun.
+These days its all concrete so accessible even for scooters.

-Always plenty to keep you interested.
-This isn’t a fast ride but one to relax and take it in along the way.
+There’s always plenty to keep you interested.
+This isn’t a fast ride but one to relax and take it all in along the way.

-(A, B, C & D) All just way points on this one to keep you exploring off the main arterials.
+(A, B, C, & D) Are all just way points on this one to keep you exploring off the main arterials.
 The coffee stop is a good one.

-There is a short unavoidable stint on the QL51 before the left turn which gets you back on some quiet back roads.
+There is a short unavoidable stint on the QL51 before the left turn which gets you back on some quiet back roads again.
+The farmland areas this side of the highway are very different to the river section adding great diversity to the day.

-(E) on the map is a winding bitumen road and a nice ride if time allows.
-Plenty of off tracks and temples to explore up there too.
+(E) Is a winding bitumen road and the best of the ride if time allows.
+There’s plenty of off tracks and temples to explore up there also.

-Day 1: Cat Lai - Vung Tau via Lakes
+Cat Lai Ferry - Vung Tau via Lakes

 Distance: 155 kms